SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 2. Click the eye icon to show it in the viewers
 3. In the **Markups** module, select `Template_Landmarks`
 4. The template represents the average cranial shape of all 29 mouse strains
+5. Review for anatomical detail.
+You can try increasing the number of iterations.

 ### Save the Template